zandershah/notes/music140.md

 There cannot be a hit song if everyone lives in rural areas because it is too hard to spread the song.
 In the US, many people are migrating to the urban areas at this point in time (by the 1890s, over $\frac{1}{3}$ lives in cities).

-Now everyone knows you can get rich from the music industry, most of them go to New York City in a place known as Tin Pan Alley (Manhattan).
+Now everyone knows you can get rich from the music industry, most of them go to New York City in a place known as Tin Pan Alley (Manhattan), the centre of professional music making.

 > One story is that everyones piano was overlapping each other and it sounded like people were banging on tin pans

-- At it's peak in teh 1920s, 1930s, 21600 publishers, 36000 composers.
+- At it's peak in the 1920s, 1930s, 21000 publishers, 36000 composers.
 - Develops an efficient way of creating music, **divisions of labour** (composer, lyricist, publisher, publicity, performers).
 Allows for quality control and efficiency.
 - Lyric style is still the same as before, idealized romance.
 - Music is made to be aasy to play / sing.
-AABA musical form.
+AABA musical form (upper case for melody) - verse verse bridge verse.
     - Specifies the melody.
+    - easy to play, easy to sing with simple phrasing and range

 Example: "Somewhere Over the Rainbow" (Arden / Harburg 1939)